Construction and application of provable positive and exact cubature formulas: Numerical Results

-Here, the LS-CFs are constructed to be exact for algebraic polynomials up to an increasing total degree $m$.
-Moreover, the LS-CF and corresponding interpolatory CF are again compared to a (Q)MC methods applied to the same data points as the LS-CF and a (transformed) product Legendre rule.
-The latter one was applied to $f \omega$ as an integrand.
-We can note from \cref{fig:accuracy_misc} that in many of the tests the positive interpolatory CF---and sometimes even the LS-CF---yield more accurate results than the (transformed) product Legendre rule.
+We next consider a test cases with the nonconstant weight function $\omega(x_1,x_2) = (1-x_1^2)^{1/2} (1-x_2^2)^{1/2}$ on the hyper-cube $C_2 = [-1,1]^2$ in combination with the test function $f(x_1,x_2) = \arccos(x_1) \arccos(x_2)$.
+The results can be found in \cref{fig:accuracy_misc}.
+The LS-CFs were again constructed to be exact for algebraic polynomials up to an increasing total degree $m \in \{0,1,\dots,20\}$.
+Moreover, the LS-CF and corresponding interpolatory CF are again compared to a (Q)MC methods applied to the same data points as the LS-CF and a (transformed) product Legendre rule applied to $f \omega$ as an integrand.
+We can note from \cref{fig:accuracy_misc} that the positive interpolatory CF---and for Halton points even the LS-CF---yield more accurate results than the product Legendre rule this time.